Home » Cryptocurrency Trading Guide

 Steps to start trading cryptos

-If you have made up your mind to start trading cryptocurrency, these are the steps you may follow:
+If you have made up your mind on trading cryptocurrencies, these are the steps you may follow:

-1. Raise the capital: You should only commit money you can afford to lose to trading.
-Do not invest urgent money (rent, light and water bills, or emergency funds) since anything can happen and you can lose everything.
-You can start with small capital to test the waters and get yourself familiar with the market before committing large funds.
+1. Raise the capital: You should only commit to trading money you can afford to lose.
+Do not invest urgent money (rent, light and water bills, or emergency funds) since anything can happen and you can quickly lose your entire crypto investment.
+You can start with small capital to test the waters and get yourself familiar with the market before trading large sums.

 2. Create a trading plan: Trading without a plan is like sailing without a compass.
 Create a trading plan with all your trading criteria and risk management.
 It will help you to avoid overtrading and manage your risk accordingly.